mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-1.4.0/tutorials/getting-started/getting-started.md

 The `compile contract` takes a filename, the file you want to compile.
 The `-m` parameter indicates the namespace or module corresponding to the contract to compile inside the file.
-The `-o` parameter indicates to store the result in `counter.tz` instead of outputting it in the terminal.
+The `-o` parameter indicates to store the result in `counter.mv` instead of outputting it in the terminal.

 LIGO will aggregate all functions marked with `@entry` inside the